kramawat-tibco/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/OracleAppRunInCluster/readme.md

-# Oracle app Deployment and Execution in Docker container and Kubernetes Cluster.
+# Deploy and Run Flogo Oracle DB app in Docker Container and K8s Cluster.

 ## Description

-This example demonstrates how we can deploy and run Oracle app in Docker and Kubernetes Cluster.
+This example demonstrates how we can deploy and run Flogo Oracle DB app in Docker and K8s Cluster.
-Oracle app need runtime oracle client libraries to execute app.
-We have created Docker file which install those libraries.
+Flogo Oracle DB app need runtime oracle client libraries to run app.
+In the attached Docker file, we are installing the runtime dependencies for Flogo oracle DB app.

 The main purpose of this sample is:
-* To deploy oracle app in Docker container and execute in the same.
+* To deploy and run the Flogo oracle DB app in a docker container.
-* To execute already deployed app in kuburnetes cluster.
+* To run Flogo Oracle DB app in K8s cluster.

 ## Prerequisites

-1. Ensure that docker and minikube must be install on local computer .
+1. Ensure that docker and Minikube cluster is up and running. here will be using minikube as the local Kubernetes (K8s) cluster for deploying and managing applications.
-3. In order to deploy and run Oracle app make sure Oracle app, Docker file and deployment.yml file should be present at same location.
+3. In order to deploy and run Flogo Oracle DB app make sure Docker file, deployment.yml file and Flogo Oracle DB app binary should be present at same location.

-## Deploying and Executing Oracle app in Docker container
+## Deploy and Run Flogo Oracle DB app in a docker container

-1. Create a folder and place your Oracle app and Docker file in it.
+1. Create a folder and place your Flogo Oracle DB app and Docker file in it.

 2. Now open terminal from this location.

-3. Build oracle app using below command:
+3. Build Flogo Oracle DB app using below command:

     `docker build -t  oracle-app .`